httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "@query": ?queryString
 ~~~

-If used in a response message, the `@query` identifier refers to the associated value of the request that triggered the response message being signed.
+If used in a response message, the `@query` component identifier refers to the associated component value of the request that triggered the response message being signed.

 ### Query Parameters {#content-request-query-params}

 If a request target URI uses HTML form parameters in the query string as defined in {{HTMLURL}} Section 5,
-the `@query-params` identifier allows addressing of individual query parameters.
+the `@query-params` component identifier allows addressing of individual query parameters.
 The query parameters MUST be parsed according to {{HTMLURL}} Section 5.1, resulting in a list of (`nameString`, `valueString`) tuples.
 The REQUIRED `name` parameter of each input identifier contains the `nameString` of a single query parameter.
-Several named query parameters MAY be included in a single signature input.
+Several different named query parameters MAY be included in the covered components.
-Single named parameters MAY occur in any order in the signature input string.
+Single named parameters MAY occur in any order in the covered components.

-The value of a single named parameter is the the `valueString` of the named query parameter defined by {{HTMLURL}} Section 5.1, which is the value after percent-encoded octets are decoded.
+The component value of a single named parameter is the the `valueString` of the named query parameter defined by {{HTMLURL}} Section 5.1, which is the value after percent-encoded octets are decoded.
 Note that this value does not include any leading `?` characters, equals sign `=`, or separating `&` characters.
-Named query parameters with an empty `valueString` are included with an empty string as the covered content value.
+Named query parameters with an empty `valueString` are included with an empty string as the component value.

-If a parameter name occurs multiple times in a request, all values of that name MUST be included
+If a parameter name occurs multiple times in a request, all parameter values of that name MUST be included
 in separate signature input lines in the order in which the parameters occur in the target URI.

 For example for the following request: